Skip to content

 How It Works

-An MCP server returns A2UI content as Embedded Resources inside tool responses.
-The client detects the application/json+a2ui MIME type and routes the payload to an A2UI renderer.
+In both cases, the client detects the application/a2ui+json MIME type and routes the payload to an A2UI renderer.

 Client → tools/call → MCP Server